jamwil/bulletproof-python/README.md

 # practical-python

-A practical python project template using tox, pytest and pip-tools.
+A practical python project template using tox, ruff, pytest and pip-tools.

 This is not production ready, but it's a good starting point.
-Requirements should be specified in pyproject.toml and then pinned using pip-tools in requirements.txt.
-The requirements.txt file is used by tox.
+Requirements should be specified in pyproject.toml and then pinned using pip-tools in `requirements.txt`.
+The `requirements.txt` file is used by tox.

 ## Usage